-□ (+1) 413-316-4261 □ marzena.karpinska@gmail.com 3 https://marzenakrp.github.io/ in marzena-karpinska-93049487 G Google Scholar
+□ (+1) 413-316-4261 ≥ marzena.karpinska@gmail.com ♦ https://marzenakrp.github.io/ in marzena-karpinska-93049487 GGoogle Scholar

-Marzena Karpinska is currently a postdoctoral researcher at the University of Massachusetts Amherst, Manning College of Information & Computer Sciences.
-She received her Ph.D. in linguistics from the Department of Language and Information Sciences, the University of Tokyo.
-Her research interests lie at the intersection of natural language processing (NLP), cognitive science, and translation studies.
+Marzena Karpinska is currently a Senior Researcher at Microsoft Translator.
+Prior to that, she was a postdoctoral researcher at the Manning College of Information & Computer Sciences, University of Massachusetts Amherst, advised by Mohit Iyyer.
+She received her Ph.D. from the Department of Language and Information Sciences at the University of Tokyo.
+Her research interests lie at the intersection of natural language processing (NLP) and human-centered computing.